 The cast for Rent Remixed features Denise Van Outen as 'Maureen' (up to 22 December 2007), Jessie Wallace as 'Maureen' (from 24 December 2007), Siobhan Donaghy as 'Mimi', Luke Evans as 'Roger', Oliver Thornton as 'Mark', Leon Lopez as 'Tom Collins', Jay Webb as 'Angel', Francesca Jackson as 'Joanne' and Craig Stein as 'Benny'.
 The production is directed by William Baker with designs by Mark Bailey, lighting by David Howe and sound by Sebastian Frost with the original score re-orchestrated and reworked by William Baker and Steve Anderson.

-"When Rent arrived in Britain in 1998, glittering with every single prize New York could shower on it, it caught the mood of the moment...
-The hype surrounding [the] show made all the more poignant by its creator, Jonathan Larson, dying young shortly before the opening, has evaporated.
+"It was all about being young and musical, in love, and doomed; its energy and youthful exuberance made it something to sing about.
+Much has changed since.
+To begin with, the hype surrounding a show made all the more poignant by its creator, Jonathan Larson, dying young shortly before the opening, has evaporated.
 The music has also been remixed for a thin orchestra of four and it now feels like an ill-assorted jumble of feeble jingles.
 The result is variously shrill or syrupy, underpowered, uninvolving, interminable and way past its singby date.
-None of the performances convinces, all invariably more boyband than boho."
+None of the performances convinces, all invariably more boyband than boho...
+As the kooky lesbian heartbreaker Maureen, Denise Van Outen strains hopelessly for raunchiness.
+A rent not worth collecting."
 The Mail on Sunday

 "Based on La boheme, the 'rock opera' shares Puccini's tragic arc, but it responds to the desolation of drugs and Aids with some high kicks, some vocal belting and a whole lot of life-affirming hand-holding...
 The director, William Baker has 'remixed' it, so now some characters are British, and songs have been tweaked...
 But some leopards can't change their diamante spots: it's happy, shiny, yet somehow not fresh.
 Though you can't fault the message or the feeling, there are surely better ways of expressing them today."
 The Sunday Times